Active Management and Risk Adjusted Returns

 - If our fixed income portfolio adds statistically significant alpha

-- To see if our fixed income portfolio has outperformed the bond index on a risk adjusted, net of fees basis over the recent 1, 3- and 5-year periods.
+- To see if our fixed income portfolio has outperformed the bond index on a risk-adjusted, net of fees basis over the recent one, three, and five-year periods

 Table 1 – Regression Results

-Turning to risk adjusted returns in a portfolio backtest, we find diverging results between the actively managed funds we have selected and the index itself.
-Fortunately for our portfolio, we use a blended active and passive approach, however we recognize that there are periods where results may differ.
+Turning to risk-adjusted returns in a portfolio backtest, we find diverging results between the actively managed funds we have selected and the index itself.

-For example, in the tables below we see that the index has outperformed on a risk adjusted, net of fees, basis over the 1-year period.
-However, over the 3- and 5-year periods, the actively managed funds are preferred.
-While insightful, these results help support the notion for holding both active and passive funds together in portfolio.
+For example, in the tables below we see that the index has outperformed on a risk-adjusted, net of fees, basis over the one-year period.
+However, over the three and five-year periods, the actively managed funds are preferred.

 Test: Part 3 – Stress Testing